zaneschepke/wgtunnel-docs/Writerside/topics/FAQ.md

 Unfortunately, AndroidTV does not have all the same API and security features as Android mobile.
 For this reason, some features are disabled for AndroidTV.

-### Do %product% support Amazon's FireTV? {id="firetv-faq"}
+### Does %product% support Amazon's FireTV? {id="firetv-faq"}

 There is an older version of the app on the Amazon App Store, but it is no longer supported.
-It became clear that supporting the FireTV was going to be impossible for two main reasons:
+It became clear that supporting the FireTV was going to be impossible for three main reasons:

-1. FireTV's broken file selector API (The only way around to this is to reinvent the wheel and build a custom file selector UI from scratch)
+1. FireTV's broken file selector API (The only way around to this is to reinvent the wheel and build a custom file selector UI from scratch).
-2. No way to emulate their devices for testing
+2. No way to emulate their devices for testing.
-3. Poorly implemented developer portal with almost no support, a painful review process, and zero CI for apps
+3. Poorly implemented developer portal with almost no support, a painful review process, and zero CD integration for apps.

 That being said, the app can still be side-loaded on a FireTV.
 The app will likely work.